 Among 26 entities that were recognized during the ceremony, Saudi Aramco was the only non-Japanese company honored.
 A total of more than 240 people attended the ceremony, including distinguished guest Yoshihiro Murai, governor of Miyagi Prefecture.
 The event was covered by local broadcasters and newspapers.

 During the ceremony, Hiroshi Onodera, chairman of Miyagi Prefecture LP Gas Association, explained its history and commemorated the Great East Japan earthquake, expressing his deep appreciation for the emergency relief by saying “invaluable support for people who are aiming to the full recovery of Tohoku has helped reconstruction of the community, its businesses, and its people.
-The Saudi LPG Emergency Relief Fund was highly appreciated by people who were forced to live in temporary housing at that time and contributed to the bright image of the LPG industry itself.”
+The Saudi Aramco - Iwatani LPG Emergency Relief Program was highly appreciated by people who were forced to live in temporary housing at that time and contributed to the bright image of the LPG industry itself.”

 Ali B. Al Masoud, Senior Marketing Manager in Marketing Services and Portfolio Management at Aramco Asia-Japan, said, “We are pleased that our humble contribution supported the affected areas and people.”